Universal healthcare for all is inevitable. Having said that, let’s begin with striking the red-hot iron.

 But before disruption, it is important to define the problems unique technical and socioeconomic factors behind them.
 And then dictate a viable solution, independently from our existing to entail a healthcare delivery infrastructure of adequate quality for the masses, which first is accessible, analytical hence acceptable at a price affordable or barter exchange.

 The popular bandwagon: There is great excitement around disruptive technologies like AI and ML, and yet an equally powerful engine of innovation lies in understanding how human minds work.
-We increasingly, need to look to behavioural science (B.S) as a source of human-centric thinking to create a new generation of powerful products and services.
+We increasingly, need to look to behavioral science (B.S) as a source of human-centric thinking to create a new generation of powerful products and services.

 A.I. needs data to thrive.
 So let’s begin with the other side of the coin, humans may provide all the data needed but what every human need.